Last Updated on April 4, 2021 by Tina

-One of the things I was looking forward to doing when I added Chiang Mai in my backpacking route last July is experiencing the train ride from Chiang Mai to Bangkok in Thailand.
+One of the things I was looking forward to doing when I added Chiang Mai to my backpacking route last July is experiencing the train ride from Chiang Mai to Bangkok in Thailand.
 There are buses traveling from Chiang Mai to Bangkok and travel time is shorter but I just find trains more appealing.
 Want to know how it is to take the sleeper train to Bangkok?
-Read on to know about my experience and to get some tips when taking the train.
+Read on to know about my experience and to get some tips when traveling from Chiang Mai to Bangkok by train.

 Where to Buy Tickets

 I have read from another blog that there are travel agents selling train tickets but with a very huge mark-up.
 To avoid getting scammed, I suggest buying your ticket at the Chiang Mai Railway Station.
 It is cheaper than buying a ticket online.
 I bought my ticket there 3 days before my trip.
 I don’t advise buying your ticket on the day of your planned trip because tickets sell out fast especially during the April Songkran festival and Loi Kratong in November.

 The railway station is located at Charoen Muang Road.
 It is about 3.7 km from Chiang Mai’s Old Town.
 It is too far to walk from the Old Town so you can either take a tuk-tuk or Grab to get there.
 A Grab ride to the train station from the Old Town costs around 100 Baht.

 The ticket-selling counters are located on the right side after entering the train station’s front entrance.
 You will be asked for proof of identity when purchasing a ticket so make sure you have your passport with you.

 Below is the location map of Chiang Mai Railway Station:

 If you don’t have time to go to the ticket office, you can buy the ticket online through Baolau.
 Keep in mind though that you’ll be paying an additional charge of around 250 to 300 Baht when you book online.